Willows

 Felling willows

-If there are no walking tracks or structures under a willow that could be damaged by falling branches, a willow can be drilled with herbicide and left to die standing, which is ideal because any twigs dropped are not green.
+A willow can be drilled with herbicide and left to die standing, which is ideal because any twigs dropped are not green.
+This is only possible if there are no walking tracks or structures underneath that could be damaged by falling branches.
 Otherwise the tree has to be felled live, dropping thousands of twigs that could take root.